FrontendMasters/remix-fundamentals/README.md

 node diff final/04 exercise/05
 ```

+NOTE: Unfortunately, there's no way to exclude some files from the diff we're
+doing, so we limit the diff to only the `app` directory (where almost all of
+your code changes happen).
+You'll need to ignore any changes to
+`styles/tailwind.css` however.
+That's a generated file.
+Sorry about that.

 ## Workshop Feedback

 Each exercise has an Elaboration and Feedback link.
 Please fill that out after